Mai Phương Thúy

 Thúy did and still does many charity works and she also participated in a movie called "Âm tính" (Negative).

 Biography

 Mai Phuong Thuy is the eldest sister in a family of two siblings.
 Her father Mai Xuan Quang died when she was six.
 Her mother Nguyen Phuong Lan used to be a tax officer.

-Before competing Miss Vietnam 2006, she used to a model under New Talent Modelling Agency.
+Before competing in the Miss Vietnam 2006 pageant, she was a model under New Talent Modelling Agency.
 She joined the agency via a friend's introduction.

-She went to Thang Long secondary school and Phan Dinh Phung highschool.
+She went to Thang Long secondary school and Phan Dinh Phung high school.
 In 2006, she passed Foreign Trade University and had three scholarships from RMIT Vietnam.
 After the pageant, she studied at RMIT Vietnam.